clinicedc/edc-visit-schedule/README.md

 The module defines:

  - visits (model VisitDefinition)
- - data collection schedule (ScheduleGroup)
+ - data collection schedule (Schedule)
  - a model that registers a participant to a data collection schedule (Member)

  Model class "Member" through content_type points to a model/form to be completed by the participant.
 If the model/form saves successfully, the participant is considered a member of the schedule group.
-Scheduled appointments will be created for all visits defined in the VisitDefinitions associated with the ScheduleGroup.
+Scheduled appointments will be created for all visits defined in the VisitDefinitions associated with the Schedule.

  Appointments are part of __edc-appointment__.